-We spent three weeks on this beautiful stretch of coast camping on isolated stretches of beach and islands, partying in a hostel in the middle of the sea and relaxing in surf camps overlooking wild beach breaks.
+We spent three weeks on this beautiful stretch of coast camping on isolated stretches of beach and islands, partying in a hostel in the middle of the sea, and relaxing in surf camps overlooking wild beach breaks.
 Here is our list of the best beaches in Colombia, on the Caribbean coast.

 Rincon del Mar is a quiet fishing village with a burgeoning tourist industry.
-This Colombian beach attracts wily backpackers looking for somewhere a bit further off the trodden path to unplug and relax.
+This beach on the Colombia Caribbean coast attracts wily backpackers looking for somewhere a bit further off the trodden path to unplug and relax.
 There isn’t too much to do in Rincon, and that’s why we like it.
 Well, that and whole lobsters plucked fresh from the ocean, grilled and served up with coconut rice, salad, and pantacons for only $10.

-You can organize some activities and tours, through the hostels, but in our opinion this is the spot to get some reading done on a hammock by the beach, breaking for lunch and walking along the beach in the evening taking in the incredible sunset.
+You can organize some activities and tours through the hostels, but in our opinion this is the spot to get some reading done on a hammock by the beach, breaking for lunch, and walking along the beach in the evening taking in the incredible sunset.
 A few days in this tranquil and authentic beach and you’ll be ready to rejoin the action at some of Colombia’s busier beaches.

 Check out Hostel Beach House for cheap (air-conditioned) accommodation right on the beach, and the restaurant next door for the cheapest lobster you’ll ever see.

 When the boats leave again in the mid-afternoon, the island is empty.
-Aside from a couple of inhabitants stopping by to give us pointers on our fire and sit by it for a while, we were alone.
+Aside from a couple of inhabitants stopping by to give us pointers on our fire and sit by it for a while, we were alone on this small island.